Vehicle Impounds & Releases

 What if the tow company provided poor customer service?

 In an effort to meet our mission of providing quality service, the WCSO has established a Towing Complaint Hotline.
 This hotline is for citizens to report poor customer service from a contracting tow company.
 We understand having a vehicle impounded can be a stressful event and receiving poor customer service from a tow company can make matters worse.
 We require our contracting partners to provide quality service and want to hear from you if you experienced poor customer service.
-Please call (734) 973-4969 to leave a message and someone will return your call within 24 hours.
+Please call (734) 973-4969 to leave a message and someone will return your call.

 If you have questions, please call Teresa Fox at (734) 973-4394.